John Elphinstone (courtier): Career

-He was a son of Robert Elphinstone, 3rd Lord Elphinstone and Margaret Drummond, a daughter of John Drummond of Innerpeffray and Margaret Stewart, a daughter of James IV of Scotland.
+He was a son of Robert Elphinstone, 3rd Lord Elphinstone and Margaret Drummond, a daughter of John Drummond of Innerpeffray and Margaret Stewart, a daughter of King James IV.

 His father granted him the lands of Selmes (Selms), near Kirknewton, West Lothian, when he was an infant.

 He was a servant of the Duke of Lennox in 1590.

 He was in London in November 1592 with his father, or his brother the Master of Elphinstone, probably as a servant of Duke of Lennox.
 He wrote to Archibald Douglas from Edinburgh with court news in December.
 He was going to Alloa Tower with James VI and Anne of Denmark to the "infare" wedding celebrations of the Earl of Mar and Marie Stewart, a sister of the Duke of Lennox.
 There would be a masque in which the queen performed in costume, and the plan was to travel to Tullibardine afterwards.

 James VI had invested 54,000 dalers from Anna of Denmark's dowry in various Scottish towns, and in July 1594 Elphinstone was authorised to collect £4,000 Scots from St Andrews and Anstruther for the clothing of her household, "the apparrelling of hir laydis, madynnis of honnour, gentilwemen, and serving wemen."
 This was for the baptism of Prince Henry celebrated at Stirling Castle.

 Elphinstone was described by James VI as a "servitor to our dearest bedfellow the queen", a servant of Anna of Denmark, in March 1595, and received £1000 Scots as payment for his service to date in September 1599.
 James VI gave him the lands of Kilbaberton or Baberton in August 1597.
 He seems to have been a gentleman of the queen's privy chamber from 1591 to 1603.
 He is also described as one of the queen's ushers.
 He was knighted in 1604 and made a denizen of England in May 1605.

 Elphinstone had reputation at court for dancing.